doctrine/mongodb-odm/UPGRADE-1.3.md

    available.
  * The `eager` option in `Doctrine\ODM\MongoDB\Query\Query` was deprecated and will be dropped in 2.0.
 This functionality is no longer available.
+ * The `geoNear`, `group`, and `mapReduce` query types were deprecated and will be dropped in 2.0.
+Use aggregation pipeline features instead.

 ## Schema manager

  * The `timeout` option in the `odm:schema:create` and `odm:schema:update`